amandewatnitrr/Robothon_1.0_NITRR/README.md

 # Robothon_1.0_NITRR
 An IoT System for Real Time Analysis of Water Quality Index and categorizing there direct feasibility for any Purpose and Anamoly Detection based Machine Learning Algorithm to predict toxicity in Water periodically.

+Competition was conducted by Robotix Club National Institute of Technology Raipur, Chhattisgarh, India.
+Our Team(Team Tetrax) won the hackathon for the domain and got 2nd prize, achieving the runner up position.

 #Hardware Part:
 You need to have following sensors to connect and program your microcontroller: